allenrowand/voron_mods/v2.4/SB2040 Fan Door/Readme.md

 ![image](https://github.com/allenrowand/voron_mods/blob/main/v2.4/SB2040%20Fan%20Door/images/image_01.jpg)
 ![image](https://github.com/allenrowand/voron_mods/blob/main/v2.4/SB2040%20Fan%20Door/images/image_02.jpg)

+Versions:
-There is also a version without the fan that has a relief near the hinge to add clearance for the capacitor at the top of the PCB.
+– SB2040 door with capacitor relief NO FAN v2 provides clearance for the capacitor at the top of the board but is otherwise stock.
+– SB2040 door with capacitor relief and fan v10 adds a lower profile mount for the cooling fan.
+– SB2040 Fan Door v1 adds the cooling fan but is not clearanced for the capacitor, this will be removed as soon as v10 is confirmed good.